jay-pros/LasLesVPN/README.md

    cd LaslesVPN
 ````

-2. **Open `index.html`**
+2. **Open `project.html`**
-   Launch the webpage by opening `index.html` in your browser.
+   Launch the webpage by opening `project.html` in your browser.

 3. **Explore**
-   Browse the features, test responsiveness, and interact with elements.
+   Browse the features, test responsiveness(still working on), and interact with elements.

 ---